SyroQT/pomodorolt/README.md

 _Not implemented_

 - Plan for how long you want to study/work
-- _Plan how long your breaks will be_
+- Plan how long your breaks will be
+- _After each work/break sesion sound is played_
 - _Every 4-th cycle you'll get some surprise_
+- Responsive
 - Keeps track of your current streak
 - _Keeps track of your best streak_